topbitdu/unidom-inventory/README.md

 2. Define the belongs_to :store macro as: ``belongs_to :store, polymorphic: true``
 3. Define the belongs_to :lot macro as: ``belongs_to :lot, class_name: 'Unidom::Inventory::Lot'``
 4. Define the has_many :pick_items macro as: ``has_many :pick_items, class_name: 'Unidom::Inventory::PickItem', as: :inventory_item``
+5. Define the has_many :variances macro as: ``has_many :variances, class_name: 'Unidom::Inventory::InventoryItemVariance', as: :inventory_item``

 ### As Store concern